mortenivar/Jed-modes/README.tabcomplete.txt

 so that the completion candidates will be limited to words that are cumbersome to write and/or difficult to spell.
 I think it is especially convenient if also the variable Use_Completion_Menu is set to 1.

+  variable Tabcomplete_Compl_Delims = 0;

+By typing one of the characters, '(', '[', or '"' will insert "()", "[]"
+and '""' into the buffer and place the editing point between the two characters.
+Set to '1' to enable.

 All of these variables should first be entered globally in your ~/.jedrc with your preferred default values (or no values) and then possibly fine